Healthy Homes Assessment Ngaio

 Rental Property Home Assessments Ngaio

-Rental property areas affected by Health Homes Standard.
+Rental property areas affected to Health Homes Standards.
 Healthy Homes Standards in Ngaio include each:

 • Bedroom